ingonyama-zk/icicle/README.md

 - Scalar Vector Multiplication
 - Point Vector Multiplication

 A custom [build script][B_SCRIPT] is used to compile and link the ICICLE library.
-The environement variable `ARCH_TYPE` is used to determine which GPU type the library should be compiled for and it defaults to `native` when it is not set allowing the compiler to detect the installed GPU type.
+The environment variable `ARCH_TYPE` is used to determine which GPU type the library should be compiled for and it defaults to `native` when it is not set allowing the compiler to detect the installed GPU type.

 > NOTE: A GPU must be detectable and therefore installed if the `ARCH_TYPE` is not set.